 'He was the guy who really helped me at Chelsea' - Mikel singles out Essien for praise

-Mikel met the ex-Black Stars midfielder in Jose Mourinho's team in 2006 and he recalled the role his African teammate played which helped him integrate quickly into the team.
+Mikel met the ex-Black Stars midfielder in Jose Mourinho's team in 2006 and he recalled the role his African teammate played which helped him integrate quickly into the first-team.

-The Super Eagles legend went on to spend the majority of his career which spanned 11 years and he played 249 Premier League games with a goal and 10 assists to his name.
+The Super Eagles legend went on to spend the majority of his career at Stamford Bridge which spanned 11 years and he played 249 Premier League games with a goal and 10 assists to his name.

 Editors' Picks